Risingfeanyx/calibre_scripts/README.md

 <h2>GUI</h2>

-#used in GUI, stops Calibre-server and opens  CalibreGUI
+used in GUI terminal, stops Calibre-server and opens  CalibreGUI

 ```